nightmarefsm007/ffmpeg_kit_flutter/README.md

 Choose the version based on your needs:

 - **`minimal`** → No internet access or external libraries.
-Very small and fast.
+Very small APK size and fast.
 Only supports local file operations.
 - **`https`** → Minimal APK size (not huge like full GPL builds) but supports remote operations like streaming and downloading.

 ---